kubernetes/enhancements/keps/sig-cli/3805-ssa-default/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

 Toggling the flag value can have impact, but that's already the case.
-Changing the default to an automatic detection will actually help with that.
+Changing the value to an automatic detection will actually help with that.

 ###### Are there any tests for feature enablement/disablement?